SpideyBash4116/Conflis-Beta/README.md

 # Conflis-Beta
-Conflis Beta lets you try new features of python.
+Conflis Beta lets you try new features written in Python.
 Our new features include
 - Setup
 - Settings
 - Log/Sign in